coffeebank/soju/README.md

 Soju is not endorsed by Spotify.
 Soju uses copyrighted content from the Spotify Web API under license.

 Feel free to modify Soju for white-label purposes, but please keep all credits per `LICENSE`.

+This was an educational project exploring Vue/Vite, Nodejs, and the Spotify Web API.
+All code has been open-sourced in the hopes that this software can be useful to someone.
+If there are any legal questions (DMCA, license, white-label, etc.) please send them to **sojumail [@] catdev.anonaddy.com**.

 © 2021–Present, by coffeebank.